Portugal–United States relations: Military

 Soldiers from the 66th Armored Regiment pose with members of the Portuguese Marine Force at Pabradė Training Area, Lithuania.

 Soldier from the 181st Infantry Regiment trains with Portuguese Commandos in Kabul.

 Portuguese soldiers hook their Panhard VBL to an UH-60 Blackhawk of the 224th Aviation Regiment.

 A U.S. Army Soldier assigned to Alpha Company, 1st Battalion, 16th Infantry Regiment “Iron Rangers,” and a Portuguese Soldier provide tactical medical care for a simulated casualty in Romania.

 Portuguese Submarine NRP Tridente (S160) at Naval Station Norfolk.

 Portuguese marines and a U.S. Marine with Special Purpose Marine Air-Ground Task Force-Crisis Response-Africa 19.1.

-480th Expeditionary Fighter Squadron during a Flying Training Deployment at Monte Real Air Base toggether with a Portuguese F-16 Squadron.
+480th Expeditionary Fighter Squadron during a Flying Training Deployment at Monte Real Air Base together with a Portuguese F-16 Squadron.

 Economic

 The United States of America stands out as one of Portugal's main trading partners and is Portugal's largest trading partner outside the European Union.

 According to data from the National Institute of Statistics, in 2022 the USA was the 4th customer of Portuguese exports, with a share of 7% of the total, and occupied the 8th position in terms of imports (3.28% of the total).

 In 2021, the value of Portuguese exports to the United States was 4,490 million dollars and that of imports reached 2,340 million dollars.

 Most of the products exported by Portugal to the United States of America are chemical products, mineral fuels, machinery, plastics and rubber, electronical equipment, textile materials, wood and cork, common metals and minerals, and ores.
 Conversely, groups of products made up of mineral fuels, agricultural products, machinery and apparatus, vehicles and other transport material, chemical products, plastics and rubber, optical and precision instruments, and common metals stand out in terms of American exports to Portugal.

 The Government of Portugal is encouraging greater bilateral investment.
 US firms play some significant roles in the pharmaceutical, computer, and retail sectors in Portugal, particularly in Lisbon, but their involvement in the automotive sector has sharply declined in recent years.